chulminy/CIVE497-CIVE700/README.md

 However, the instructor and TA will also encourage to use Python as well.
 If the students complete the assignments using Python, extra points might be given depending on the task assignments (up to 5 points).
 Pillow and OpenCV for computer vision programming and some basic python packages (e.g. Pandas, NumPy, matplotlib, sklearn, etc) will be installed on the TA's computer.
 It is recommended that any external code library should not be used unless explicitly mentioned in tasks. **The instructor is not able to install every different libraries on the computer.** Note that OS (platform)-dependent functions, scripts or libraries are not permitted.
 The students must check their report in a Windows computer before its submission.

 Marked reports will be distributed via email, and sample solutions for the tasks may be reviewed in class with the instructor.
 A couple of the best reports in each task will be posted on the class web page with the consent of the corresponding students.

-### Guideline for the project
-Individuals/teams should clearly identify the challenges of existing applications, procedures, and research in civil engineering and then consider how smart structure technology contributes to addressing them.
-The project does not have to be big, fancy and innovative if your project outcomes can marginally improve existing problems or advance practices.
-For example, it could be proposing a modification to existing processes, applying image processing and computer vision technology to streamline analysis and documentation processes, applying a new signal or image processing techniques to improve the accuracy of your technique.
-The possibilities are very open and diverse if they are attainable.
-However, for instance, the following two examples are not acceptable because they are not attainable: *"we will build a robot to automatically and rapidly construct a building"* or *"we will develop a new vision sensor that can measure 3D volume"*.

-The project can be done either individually or in teams of two or three students.
-If students choose to work in a team, they need to justify the need for a teamwork and define the scope of works in individual members.
-For the completion of the project, each group must reach the following **milestones**:

-- **Individual/team meeting (3 or 4th week)**: Individuals or teams need to schedule a separate meeting with the instructor so that the project ideas are refined together.
-The instructor encourages the individual/team preparing and bringing relevant slides or reading materials to the meeting.
-In the case of the team project, all members must agree on the direction and scope of their project before having a meeting with the instructor.
-They also can take advantage of office hours or separate meetings if further discussion is needed.

-- **Abstract submission (7 or 8th week)**: Individuals or teams will submit a 1-page abstract that can summarize your project.
-The abstract should include (1) project title, (2) motivation, problem or challenge, (3)objective, (4) implemented/developed method(s), and (5) validation/demonstration plan(s).
-In addition, one representative figure (graphical abstract) must be included.
-It should have a self-explanatory image to illustrate motivation and expected outcome, summarize a procedure of the methods implemented/developed, or describe updated processes or outcomes that benefit from your technique or algorithm designed in the project.
-The abstract should not exceed 600 words. **The evaluation of the abstract contributes 30% of the project grade.**

-- **10-minute final presentation (at Class 24)**: A 10-minute presentation will be given at the final class.
-Individuals/teams should strive to give a comprehensive and understandable presentation that the other students recognize the value of your project.
-Similar to the 3-minute presentation, time limits will be strictly enforced. **The evaluation of the final presentation contributes 50% of the project grade** and the detailed evaluation criteria will be announced after the abstract submission.